Former Stanford swimmer Brock Turner appeals rape convictions

-Attorneys for Brock Turner, the former Stanford University swimmer found guilty last year of raping an unconscious woman and serving three months in jail, are asking that the court overturn his convictions.
+Attorneys for Brock Turner, the former Stanford University swimmer who served three months in jail for rape in a case that raised questions about proper punishment, are asking that the court overturn his convictions.

 In a 172-page appeal filed Friday with California's Sixth District of Appeals, Turner's legal team argued that the trial was "fundamentally unfair" and that excessive media attention, among other factors, deprived their client of due process and his right to a fair trial.